skadio/ner4opt/README.md

 from ner4opt import Ner4Opt

 # Problem Description
-problem_description = "Cautious Asset Investment has a total of $ 150,000 to manage and decides to invest it in money market fund , which yields a 2 % return as well as in foreign bonds , which gives and average rate of return of 10.2 % .
-Internal policies require PAI to diversify the asset allocation so that the minimum investment in money market fund is 40 % of the total investment .
-Due to the risk of default of foreign countries , no more than 40 % of the total investment should be allocated to foreign bonds .
-How much should the Cautious Asset Investment allocate in each asset so as to maximize its average return ?"
+problem_description = "Cautious Asset Investment has a total of $150,000 to manage and decides to invest it in money market fund, which yields a 2% return as well as in foreign bonds, which gives and average rate of return of 10.2%.
+Internal policies require PAI to diversify the asset allocation so that the minimum investment in money market fund is 40% of the total investment.
+Due to the risk of default of foreign countries, no more than 40% of the total investment should be allocated to foreign bonds.
+How much should the Cautious Asset Investment allocate in each asset so as to maximize its average return?"

 # Ner4Opt Model options: lexical, lexical_plus, semantic, hybrid (default).
 ner4opt = Ner4Opt(model="hybrid")